Kushtia District: History

 After the independence of Bangladesh several different development projects were undertaken in the district of Kushtia.
 On 22 November 1979 the foundation stone of The Islamic University was laid at Shantidanga – Dulalpur under the districts of Kushtia and Jhenidah.
 However, In 1982 the university was shifted to Gazipur and admission of students began in the session of 1985–86.
 Later, on 10 January 1990, the university shifted back to its original site at Shantidanga Dulalpur.
 In 1984, two subdivisions of Kushtia, Chuadanga and Meherpur, were named separate districts.

 Geography

 Kushtia District has an area of 1608.80 square kilometres and is bounded by Rajshahi, Natore, Pabna districts to the North, by Chuadanga, Jhenaidah districts to the South, by Rajbari District to the East, and by West Bengal and Meherpur District to the West.

 Ganges, Gôŗai-Modhumoti, Mathabhanga, Kaligônga, and Kumar are the main rivers flowing through the district.
 The average high temperature is 37.8 °C and the average low is 9.2 °C. Annual rainfall averages 1,467 millimetres.

 Administrative divisions

-Kushtia was created as a district in 1947 with the partitioning of India.
-Initially, Kushtia consisted of the Kushtia, Chuadanga and Meherpur subdivisions.
-Each of these subdivisions was later converted to a separate district for ease of management.
-The Upazilas are: